TinkerTech-Addons/IcyBIS/README.md

 ### 1. What is a BIS Table?

-A Best in slot table (BIS table) is a collection of gear items that can be obtained in specific or a combination of end game content.
+A Best in slot (BIS) table is a collection of gear items that can be obtained in specific or a combination of end game content.
 Currently Icy Veins writers create 3 "BIS tables", Overall BIS, Raid BIS and Mythic Plus BIS.

 - **Overall BIS Table** can be comprised of Raid, Mythic Plus and crafted gear.
 - **Raid BIS Table** is only comprised of items dropped in the current Raid content.